mohdrashid9678/mohdrashid9678/README.md

-# Hi there, I'm Mohd Rashid 👋
+# Hi there, I'm Mohd Zahid 👋

 I'm a backend-focused Software Engineer with over **1.5 years of industry experience** building scalable, maintainable systems using **TypeScript**, **Go**, and cloud-native technologies.